-Over time, the worth of a house will fluctuate up and down.
+Over time, the worth of a property will fluctuate up and down.

-But, of course, there is always a certain amount of risk in real estate.
+But, in real estate there is always a certain amount of risk.

-When your home appreciates you have a bigger asset to borrow against, and you make a larger profit when you sell.
+When your house appreciates you have a larger asset to borrow against, and you'll make a larger profit when you sell.

-The most important aspect is that you choose a REALTOR® in Murphy who knows the factors that affect local prices.
+It's imperative that you select a REALTOR® in Murphy who is familiar with the factors that influence local prices.

-A lot of people guess that the economy is the number one factor affecting real estate appreciation.
+The economy is thought to be the top factor affecting real estate appreciation.

-there are some factors on a national level that affect your house's value: unemployment, interest rates, quarterly earnings reports, and more.
+there are quite a few issues on a national level that impact your property's value: unemployment, interest rates, the stock market, and more.

-But the most important factors that figure your home's value depend on the local Murphy economy and residential market.
+But the most significant things that figure your property's value depend on the local Murphy economy and housing market.

-Real estate sales trends - What's the time on market?
-What was the selling price versus the asking price?
-A lot of data can be retrieved from public records, but a good agent with a login to the local MLS will usually be able to provide a more complete picture.
+The latest home sales - What's the time on market?
+Are sellers needing to discount much?
+A lot of data can often be retrieved from public records, but a good agent with access to the local MLS will usually provide a more complete picture.